 The pencil is mightier than the keyboard for learning

-Children make substantially more progress in literacy if they follow a pencil and paper course than if they follow a similar course on a computer, according to recent research commissioned by the Education Endowment Foundation, and published in the Times Education Supplement.
+Children make substantially more progress in literacy if they follow a pencil and paper course than if they follow a similar course on a computer, according to research commissioned by the Education Endowment Foundation, and published in the Times Education Supplement.

 The research study looked at two groups of children: one who followed a pencil and paper literacy programme and a second group who followed an identical, computer based programme.

 The findings from the study demonstrated that, although both groups did show improvements in their learning, those who followed a pencil and paper literacy programme made 50% more progress than those completing the identical, computer based course.

 Academics believe that the act of producing work independently from memory, without the prompts provided by a keyboard, forced pupils to engage with their work more closely.
 As a result, this helps them to commit their learning to their long-term memory.

 Jonathan Solity, an honorary research fellow at University College London, was unsurprised with the results.
 He said: "If you are writing the word 'hat' on paper, you have to generate the letters from your memory, whereas if you are doing the same activity on a keyboard you have obviously got some prompts: you can find the letter 'H' in front of you.
 It's about recognition, rather than recall."

 Importantly the research also showed that, unlike online learning, pupils of all abilities benefitted from a pencil and paper approach to learning.
 Dr Jenifer Ruiz-Valenzuela, a researcher who carried out the study, believes the results highlight the limitations of current structured ICT learning.
 She said: "The pencil and paper approach is more flexible [sic] as it allows teaching assistants to more easily tailor what they are doing for the learning style and ability of each child."